 About Our Team

-Whilst training at Henley Business School, Sarah discovered Nancy Kline’s Time to Think approach, and Peter Hawkins Team Coaching.
+Whilst training at Henley Business School, Sarah discovered Nancy Kline’s Time to Think approach and Peter Hawkins Team Coaching.
 This led her to further training in both.
 She is relishing learning about effective leadership and how the business world has much to teach us about futures thinking.
 She is committed to forging inclusive communities; cultures that foster psychological safety, creativity and innovation.

 Vaughn is often to be seen running or walking on the Berkshire Downs with his canine sidekicks, Neville and Jumble.

 A consulting structural engineer, with his own thriving consultancy practice, Vaughn has been instrumental in setting up this exciting new venture.
 Investing his time, love and business acumen to ensure Where The Fruit Is has a sound back up team.

 Married to Sarah, Vaughn has a long history of involvement with youth work, passionately believing that young people have much to offer if they are given a chance.
 For many years he was a stalwart trustee of the Didcot Train Youth Project and has led youth groups since 1993 in his home.
 Together with Sarah he is determined to make a difference in the lives of isolated teenagers supporting the work of Where The Fruit Is to provide a nurturing community along with purposeful work and training opportunities.
 Through his engineering consultancy he has provided work experiences for several young people and mentored many others.